cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or elliptic curve Diffie-Hellman (DH) based protocols.

-Given the novelty of PQ algorithms, however, there is some concern that PQ algorithms currently believed to be secure will be broken.
+Given the novelty of these PQ schemes however, there is some concern that PQ algorithms currently believed to be secure will be broken.
 Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
 If construted